linkel/linkel/README.md

 Hit me up via the email on my website.

-Other topics I'm happy to talk about:
+Other topics I may find attractive:

 - mentorship in software engineering
 - the search for passion